Best Exterior Paint Sprayer in 2026: Top Airless Picks

 - Fully adjustable pressure (0–3,000 PSI)

-- Compatible with most tip sizes for exterior work
+- Compatible with professional tip sizes for exterior work

-- Hose is only 25 ft — short for two-story work
+- 25 ft hose — limiting on two-story work

 - No wheels — must be carried between locations

 New to sprayers?
-Before buying, read our complete beginner’s guide to paint spray guns — it covers tip sizing, pressure settings, and the most common mistakes first-timers make on exterior jobs.
+Before buying the best exterior paint sprayer for your project, read our complete beginner’s guide to paint spray guns — it covers tip sizing, pressure settings, and the most common first-timer mistakes on exterior jobs.

-- 75 ft hose included — reaches upper stories easily
+- 75 ft hose — reaches upper stories from ground level

 - Wheeled cart for repositioning without lifting